nnvero/PortfolioProjects/chi-square/README.md

 #### Description:

-Welcome to the Chi-Square program, a powerful tool designed to quickly validate predictions about genetic populations.
+Welcome to the Chi-Square program, a tool designed to quickly validate predictions about genetic populations.
 But first, let's delve into the meaning of the program's name.

 ### What is Chi?